radixdlt/docs/arch/c4_context.md

 Described in detail in the Radix [Whitepaper v2](https://papers.radixdlt.com/tempo/v2/).

-From an architectural point of view, a Universe identifies and overlay network on top of Internet or in a LAN.
+From an architectural point of view, a Universe identifies an overlay network on top of Internet or in a LAN.
 Core/Boot nodes can be configured to be part of a specific universe.

 # Atoms and Particles

 Described in detail in the Radix [Whitepaper v2](https://papers.radixdlt.com/tempo/v2/).

-On an Architectural level an Atom is totally ordered sequence of Transactions (Particles) that must be validated as a unit and committed to the Ledger (DB) atomically.
+On an Architectural level an Atom is a database transaction containing a totally ordering sequence of state transitions (i.e. Particles), which must be validated as a unit and committed to the Ledger (DB) atomically.

-The minimal unit of transactional data transferred over wire (sync/gossip/WebSocket) is thus an Atom.
+The minimal unit of transactional data transferred over wire (sync/gossip/WebSocket) and persisted in nodes is thus an Atom.

 # Shards and Chunks